Jane White – City & Guilds Fashion (Adv), Cert Ed

 In 2005, I decided to do something about this and set up as an independent dressmaking teacher.
 I can now offer you what you actually want in a way that fits in with your life and I’m committed to offering you the highest quality teaching to help you produce professionally finished, stylish garments with a fantastic fit.

-For students who wish to gain a recognised qualification, it gives me great pleasure to be able to offer levels 1 and 2 City & Guilds Fashion and Pattern Cutting and to be one of only a handful of such providers in the north of England.
-With its commitment to high-level practical skills, supported by simple and relevant design theory, it’s my qualification of choice for anyone who wants to make clothes with stylish individuality to an exceptionally high standard.
+For students who would like a structured course of study, it gives me great pleasure to be able to offer the Jane White Couture Tuition Programme which follows the format and content of the recently withdrawn City & Guilds 7160 syllabus.
+With its commitment to high-level practical skills, supported by simple and relevant design theory, it’s for anyone who wants to make clothes with stylish individuality to an exceptionally high standard.

 Ropewalk Arts Centre – Lincolnshire

-My move to the Ropewalk arts centre in Lincolnshire four years ago means that I can offer a wide and growing range of classes and courses in a comfortable, fully equipped and inspirational work space.
+My move to the Ropewalk arts centre in Lincolnshire six years ago means that I can offer a wide and growing range of classes and courses in a comfortable, fully equipped and inspirational workspace.

 I regard myself as very fortunate to work doing something I love and be amongst fantastic people every day.
 My students are enthusiastic and friendly and make fabulous, stylish, well-fitted garments.
 Some of my students have gone on to study for fashion and costume degree courses with The Northern College of Costume.
 Some work in theatre, others in the industry as designer/makers and one returned to her native Zambia with enough skills to set up her own dressmaking business.